 Things keep turning up in old boxes and filing cabinets.
-Documentations, memorabilia, outdated Umatic, Betacam, DV, VHS, and even Betamax videotapes from different projects I have done.
-Slowly I digitize them and will present them here.
+Documentation, memorabilia, outdated Umatic, Betacam, DV, VHS, and even Betamax videotapes from different projects I have done.
+Slowly..
+I digitize them and will present them here.
 Along with other things that catches my attention.
 No plan really.

-Two week gallery exhibit.
-One week working on a set of pictures in the gallery space.
-Then vernissage for about 1 hour, followed by a one week exhibition of the back of the canvases, the image-side facing the wall.
+Two week exhibit.
+One week working on a set of large canvases in the gallery space.
+Then a vernissage for about 1 hour, followed by one week of exhibiting the back of the canvases, the image-side facing the wall.
 Much to the confusion of the visitors to the gallery.

 Photographic images was scanned and printed onto large canvases.
 (190 x 190 cm) and mounted on stretcher frames.
 The finishing work on these, painting with bees wax and very wet acrylics, was done in the gallery for a week, with visitors to the gallery walking around in the workplace.
 Red acrylic photo-metric crosses were added in an attempt to give the pieces an air of objectivity or measurability.

 Another part of this project was a film-documentation made by Lars Nilsen and Odd Syse.
 Working under the same conditions, they filmed and edited in the gallery every day.
-Showing the filmmaking-process to people who came into the gallery and presented a finished film on the opening.
-Here is an edit-sketch I made much later from the 4:3 standard Betacam tapes I provided for them.
+Showing the filmmaking-process to people who came into the gallery and presented a finished film on the vernissage.
+Here is another edit I made much later from the 4:3 standard Betacam tapes I provided for them.

 THE METEORITE MAN